offbit/Moon/_posts/2016-06-22-how-to-read.md

 model = Model(input=sequence, output=output)
 {% endhighlight%}

-The *TimeDistributed* layer is what allows to run a copy of the *encoder* to every sentence in the document.
+The *TimeDistributed* layer is what allows the model to run a copy of the *encoder* to every sentence in the document.
 The final output is a sigmoid function that predicts 1 for positive, 0 for negative sentiment.

 The model is trained with an cnn/bi-lstm encoder on 20000 reviews and validating on 2500 reviews.
 The optimzer used is adam with the default parameters.